Cyprian Kizito Lwanga: Death

 In his last public appearance on Good Friday 2 April 2021 during the way of the cross he criticized the violations of human rights in Uganda, fueling rumors of him being poisoned.
 Lwanga was found dead in his house on 3 April 2021.
-Before and after the elections of 14 January, Lwanga has repeatedly expressed fear of being killed.
+Before and after the elections of 14 January 2021, Lwanga had repeatedly expressed fear of being killed.

+An autopsy was carried out by four senior pathologists on Monday, 5 April 2021, at Mulago National Referral Hospital, in the presence of two family representatives and two physicians/surgeons appointed by the Catholic Church.
+The conclusion of that post-mortem was that Archbishop Lwanga died from sudden total blockage of one of his coronary arteries.
+He had long-standing partial occlusion of his heart vessels (ischemic heart disease).
+When a blood clot suddenly formed in one of his heart vessels, it cut off blood supply to his heart muscle causing the heart muscle to die (myocardial infarction), or heart attack.
+This usually leads to death within "three to five minutes".